 Our Board directs the management of our business and affairs, as provided by Delaware law, and conducts its business through meetings of the Board and standing committees.
 We have a standing audit committee, compensation committee and nominating and corporate governance committee, each of which operates under a written charter.
-Our audit committee is composed of three (3) independent directors, our compensation committee is composed of three (3) independent directors, and our nominating committee is composed of two (2) independent directors.
+Our audit committee is composed of three (3) independent directors, our compensation committee is composed of three (3) independent directors.